Chipdelmal/SplatStats/docs/source/plots.rst

 ____________________________________________

-These plots show breakdown of a given statistic by category shown in a polar barchart (linear or log-scaled).
+These plots show the breakdown of a given statistic (kills + 1/2*assists) by category (main weapon) shown in a polar barchart.

 .. image:: ../img/polarKillsA.png
   :width: 49%